MD2B - Pediatric Oncology: Retinoblastoma

 Chemotherapy

-Chemotherapy now plays an important role in the treatment of retinoblastoma.
-Chemotherapy may prevent the need for external beam radiotherapy sparing the patient risk of secondary malignancies.
+- Chemotherapy plays a key role in the treatment of retinoblastoma.
+It may help avoid the need for external beam radiotherapy or enucleation, reducing the risk of secondary malignancies and preserving vision.
+Usually, a combination of vincristine, carboplatin and etoposide is used

 Prognosis